-You can find the following information on the path profile :
+You can find the following information in the path profile :

 - The antenna height of each site.
-This parameter value can be changed from the path profile and "Site Settings" section of the toolbar.
+The value of this parameter can be changed from the path profile and from the "Site Settings" section of the toolbar.

-- The terrain profile, obstacles and distance between sites.
+- The terrain profile and the distance between the sites.

 The first Fresnel zone and its overlapping.
-The most preferable is the complete absence of obstacles in the Fresnel zone.
+The most preferable situation is when having a complete absence of obstacles in the Fresnel zone.

 The terrain profile in InfiPLANNER does not take into account artificial obstacles (buildings, towers, etc.), as well as the type of the earth surface, for example, trees.
 This feature should be taken into account when determining the device location, as well as the antenna height.

-Since the use of the "Calculator" method does not involve the sites positioning on the map, unlike the geo-located, you will need to define a number of additional parameters:
+Since the use of the "Calculator" method does not involve the positioning of the sites on the map, unlike the geo-located method, you will need to define a number of additional parameters:

 - Estimation type:

-- Distance - the wireless link will be estimated for the specified distance.
-Thus, the possible availability will be determined in the estimation results.
+- Distance - the wireless link will be estimated based on the specified distance.
+Thus, the availability value will be determined in the estimation results.

-- Availability - the wireless link will be estimated for the set availability level.
-The maximum distance on which specified availability will achieve will be determined in the estimation results.
+- Availability - the wireless link will be estimated based on the availability level.
+The maximum distance for which the specified availability can be achieved will be determined in the estimation results.

-When using the "Calculator" method the devices location coordinates are not specified, path profile is also unavailable.
+When using the "Calculator" method, the coordinates of the devices are not specified and the path profile menu is also unavailable.

-The link estimation results are available in a special "Equipment & Results" view that includes three main steps:
+The link estimation results are available in a special "Equipment & Results" view that includes three main menus:

 - Estimation results.